United States presidential debates: Debate sponsorship

 Some have criticized the exclusion of third party and independent candidates as contributing to lower results for candidates such as the Libertarian Party or the Green Party.
 Others criticize the parallel interview format as a minimum of getting 15 percent in opinion polls of the CPD's choosing is required to be invited.
 In 2004, the Citizens' Debate Commission (CDC) was formed with the stated mission of returning control of the debates to an independent nonpartisan body rather than a bipartisan body.
 Nevertheless, the CPD retained control of the debates that year and in 2008.

+In 2024, the Democratic and Republican parties opted out of the CPD debates, in favor of debates in June and September produced by CNN and ABC News respectively.
+They later agreed to a vice presidential debate in October, which would be hosted by CBS News.
+All three debates were conducted with no audience or outside press, but would be made available to other broadcasters.
+The RNC had withdrew from the CPD in 2022 because they felt it "[was] biased and has refused to enact simple and common-sense reforms to help ensure fair debates, including hosting debates before voting begins and selecting moderators who have never worked for candidates on the debate stage."Joe Biden campaign manager Jen O'Malley Dillon stated that the debates had become too much of a "spectacle", the CPD was not consistently enforcing its rules in prior debates, and that the debates' timetable did not end before the start of early voting.
+This marked the first time the CPD had not sponsored a presidential debate since 1988.